 Another big “aha” moment I had writing the book was reading Tim Grahl’s Your First 1000 Copies.
 Tim does a great job of explaining marketing fundamentals to authors.
 However, reading the book mainly made me feel like an idiot.
 I was getting paid to do marketing consulting at the same time as I was writing a book, without thinking about the marketing of the book.
 (For the antifragilistas, domain dependence is domain dependent.)

 Reading Tim’s book made me realize that writing and marketing a new book is just like running a business.
 You start with an idea and a lot of unproven assumptions and your goal is to prove those assumptions as quickly as possible while investing as little capital and time as possible.
-Eric Reis’s Lean Startup is framework for doing this in tech startups.
+Eric Reis’s Lean Startup is the framework for doing this in tech startups.

 This lead me to two main ideas: